Introduction

 Define Anxiety: Understanding Its Nature and Prevalence

-Understanding why do some people have anxiety is crucial, as each of these conditions comes with its own set of symptoms and triggers that you or someone you care about might be facing.
-Did you know that worry-related conditions, which lead to the question of why do some people have anxiety, are the most prevalent mental health issues worldwide?
+Various types of anxiety exist, including generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder, each presenting unique symptoms and triggers.
+Understanding these conditions is crucial, as each of these conditions comes with its own set of symptoms and triggers that you or someone you care about might be facing.
+Did you know that worry-related conditions are widespread?
 As of 2021, around 359 million individuals are affected.
-In the United States alone, about 19.1% of adults encounter anxiety-related conditions each year, with women being notably more impacted than men.
-This prevalence highlights the urgent need for effective therapeutic interventions.
+In the United States alone, about 19.1% of adults encounter anxiety each year, with women being notably more impacted than men.
+This prevalence highlights the urgent need for awareness.

 Examine Biological and Psychological Factors Behind Anxiety